Happybajwa/no-console-production/README.md

 If no value is provided for the `suppress` prop, **all console methods** (`log`, `warn`, `error`, `debug`, `info`) will be suppressed by default.

-### Props
-- suppress (optional): An array of console methods to suppress.
-By default, all console methods (log, warn, error, debug, info) are suppressed unless explicitly specified.
-If not provided, the default is ["log", "warn", "error", "debug", "info"].

-- suppressAllInDev (optional): A boolean flag to specify whether all console outputs should be suppressed in development mode.
-If true, all console methods will be suppressed in the development environment.
-The default is false.

-- suppressAllInProd (optional): A boolean flag to specify whether all console outputs should be suppressed in production mode.
-If true, all console methods will be suppressed in the production environment.
-The default is false.

 ## License